Fences, and why they matter

-These fences are an encouraging sign.
-They show that long abandoned land is being exploited once again, on a small scale, by local people.
+Fences are an encouraging sign.
+They show that long abandoned land is being exploited once again, on a small scale, by local farmers.
 The times when bike tour operators could settle down for lunch with tables and chairs, and a large support vehicle, in the middle of a private hay meadow in June, and pretend all is fine, are gone.
 There may not be a fence, but there is likely to be a sign reading Accesul interzis.
 Proprietate privată.

 One very helpful effect of the sudden disappearance of tourists this year may well be to restore real meaning to the word 'sustainable', and to rescue it from the abuses of the marketeers.
 Sustainable tourism is small, slow, local and diverse.
 These qualities are what makes it robust, better able to cope with the present situation.

 Sustainable tourism in rural Transylvania supplements local income from the agricultural sector: it does not replace it.
 Noone gets rich, and yet a landscape and a way of life are preserved for future generations, not a make-believe version of that landscape and way of life for the duration of a tourist season.